WilhelmWG/Evolutionary-Algorithm-for-Multirotor-Morphology-Search/README.md

 - Trajs.py defines all trajectories the MultiRotor tracks when evaluating its fitness.
 - old_main.py runs a predefined MultiRotor for a single trajectory, primarily used for testing plotting.py contains functions for plotting 2D and 3D representations of trajectories and a function for making a 3D model of a MultiRotor object.
-- utils.py contains some helpful utility functions
+- utils.py contains some helpful utility functions for linear algebra
 - tests.py defines test for utility functions
 - load_and_run.py loads a MultiRotor from a .txt file and simulates it tracking one trajectory and plots its performance and 3D model, used for evaluating results from a genetic algorithm run.
 - main.py runs a genetic algorithm, writes the best solution and GA_instance to files and plots the fitness, genes and 3D model of the MultiRotor.